 Is there a hobby, behavior, or relationship in which you feel more deeply connected to yourself than usual?
-Perhaps you feel at one with yourself when you play your favorite sport or when you create a painting or play music?
-Perhaps there’s an important person in your life with whom you feel you can express yourself without any inhibitions or fear of judgment.
+Perhaps you feel at home with yourself when you play your favorite sport or when you create a painting or play music?
+Maybe there’s an important person in your life with whom you feel you can express yourself without any inhibitions or fear of judgment.

-For example, you might avoid telling a friend that their behavior towards a third friend was inappropriate because you worry that they’ll reject or abandon you.
-You might avoid telling your boss at work that you believe things could be done differently because you fear losing your job.
+For example, you may avoid telling a friend that their behavior towards a third friend was inappropriate because you worry that they’ll reject or abandon you.
+You may avoid telling your boss at work that you believe things can be done differently because you fear losing your job.

-Sometimes it makes sense to hold back on telling others what we think, such as when doing so might cause unproductive anxiety, but generally, it’s important to speak up for yourself and let others know how you feel.
+Sometimes it makes sense to hold back on telling others what we think, such as when doing so may cause unproductive anxiety, but generally, it’s important to speak up for yourself and have an honest dialogue with others to let them know how you feel.

 By speaking your truth, you show others that you are trustworthy.
 Whether they agree with you or not, they know that you’re sincere and will more than likely come to respect you for it.